Unions push against proposed cuts to Alaska ferry system

 JUNEAU, Alaska (AP) — Union representatives backing the Alaska ferry service to coastal communities plan to rally in Juneau to oppose job losses proposed by Gov. Mike Dunleavy.

-The Juneau Empire reports the Republican governor is looking to cut the Alaska Marine Highway System by $97 million — 75 percent of its budget — amid efforts to close a projected $1.6 billion budget deficit.
+The Republican governor is looking to cut the Alaska Marine Highway System by $97 million — 75 percent of its budget — amid efforts to close a projected $1.6 billion budget deficit, the Juneau Empire reported Sunday.

-Robb Arnold, a member of the Inlandboatmen’s Union, says the system cuts could lead to the loss of 253 union jobs.

-The three unions that work with the ferry system have signed a memo in solidarity, vowing to save the Alaska Marine Highway.

 Most Read Local Stories